Teaching Advancement and Research Grants in Educational Technology

 - A project description that includes the course or curricula that will be affected, the learning outcomes that are expected from the project, the specific activities or learning processes for the project, who is included on the project team, the potential for broad impact, and an assessment and evaluation plan.
 The description should be no longer than 5 pages.

 - A timetable and budget that will include both hardware and software requirements and any additional support that might be necessary.
+The budget and timetable should be no longer than 3 pages.

 - Evidence of departmental or college support (examples of support might include a letter from a department head or dean, approved release or reassigned time, or inclusion or connection of the proposal to a college or school’s strategic plan).